tsnellgrove/dark_castle3/doc/story.md

     - I need to finalize on Cecily's name and personality - and also her sister's name
         - have Cecily and Nana be occasional voices in Burt's head?

 Rough Notes / Ideas:
-- The Family Tree insignia and the biscuit insignia are the same (except the biscuits are missing the RH)
 - Krill (the evil Warlock from Enchanter) is the ultimate source of Dark Castle's ruin
 - Willie is the Adventure from Zork I!
+- Tabitha is a member of the Enchanter's Circle and the real brains / pragmatist behind it (not Belboz)
+- This is why Tabitha must leave - she knows the Prophesy and must warn the circle about Krill
+- (the idea being that Krill's evil plans are revealed in DC2)
+- Alas, magic ends just when Tabitha, at long last, returns to right the darkness of Dark Castle

+Key Prop Ideas:
+- Should intro game with a bit of backstory on Burt
+- Biscuits:
+    - The Family Tree insignia and the biscuit insignia are the same (except the biscuits are missing the RH)
+    - Key opportunity to provide some early backstory
 - The Elven Sword and the Brass Lantern (found on the wooden shelf) are relics from his adventuring days
     - They are handed down to Burt over the course of the adventure
-- Tabitha is a member of the Enchanter's Circle and the real brains behind it (not Belboz)
+    - Runes on sword should be eleven
+    - Description should match Zork for both (except for battery power on Lantern)
+    - Sword should glow in presence of danger
 - Burt's Earthen Jug and Loaf of Bread are given to Tabitha at the end of DC2 and become the tools of Enchanter
-- This is why Tabitha must leave - she knows the Prophesy and must warn the circle of Krill
-- (the idea being that Krill's evil plans are revealed in DC2)
-- Alas, magic ends just when Tabitha, at long last, returns to right the darkness of Dark Castle
+    - Should match description in Enchanter

 Rough Timeline:
-- Wurb Flathead becomes king [881 GUE]
+- [881 GUE] Wurb Flathead becomes king
-- {X Flathead born to servant and whisked away during prelude to fall} [882 GUE]
+- [882 GUE] {Liam Flathead born to servant and whisked away during prelude to fall}
-- Fall of the Great Underground Empire [883 GUE]
+- [883 GUE] Fall of the Great Underground Empire
-- {X gives birth to Willie and raises quietly in a small village} [928 GUE]
+- [918 GUE] {Willie, youngest of 7, born to Liam and raised quietly in a small village}
+- [933 GUE] {Nana born 50 years after the fall of the GUE}
+- [948 GUE]
-- Zork I Adventure {Willie} [948 GUE]
+    - Zork I Adventure {Willie, age 30, gets the 20 Treasures of Zork}
-- {Willie becomes King of Bright Castle; Brief Golden Era of Bright Castle begins} [948 GUE]
+    - {Based on treasure and birthright, Willie becomes King of BC; brief Golden Era of begins}
-- {Willie and Nana meet and fall in love} [951 GUE]
+- [951 GUE] {Willie, age 33, and Nana, 18, meet and fall in love}
+- [952 GUE]
-- Events of Enchanter {Willie dies falling in to the moat; Fall of DC / Events of DC2} [952 GUE]
+    - {Willie, age 34, dies falling into the moat; Nana is 19; Fall of BC / Events of DC2}
+    - {Nana, 19, marries Thomas the Coppiest to avoid ruin}
+    - {Nana & Thomas settle in a small village where Nane hides her baking skills to avoid being recognized}
+    - {Thomas the II, the offspring of Willie and Nana, is born}
+    - Events of Enchanter
+- [966 GUE]
+    - {just as Tabitha arrives to magically lift darkness at DC...}
-- Events of Spellbreaker; End of Magic spells {just as Tabitha arrives to magically lift darkness} [966 GUE]
+    - Events of Spellbreaker; End of Magic spells
-- {Burt born} [~1032 GUE]
+- [989 GUE] {Billy is born as youngest of 7 to Thomas II and Tiffany}
+- [1026 GUE] {Burt born as youngest of 7 to Billy and Esme}
+- [1035 GUE] {Nana, age 102, passes; Burt is 9}
-- {Events of DC1} [~1052 GUE]
+- [1048 GUE] {Burt is 22; Events of DC1}

-Timeline TBD:
-- Willie events & ages
-- Nana events & ages
-- Burt events and ages
+To Do: Details on Krill's evil plans
+- Starting Ideas:
+    - Willie dies via genunie accident but the power vacuum tempts Krill, previously in hiding, into acquisition
+    - Some incompetent minion is tempted by jealousy / desire / averice / venality and, behind the scenes, is corrupted by Krill
+    - The minion uses dark magic (provided by Krill) to corrupt the castle and transform inhabitants into animals
+    - Durring DC2, Krill is revealed as the source of the corruption and the minion is deposed...,
+    - But the curse is not reversed (due to Krill still being in power, etc)
+- TBD: Need a poetic tragedy; character details; guard goblin as ultimate "local" villain?

+To Do: Detail on Nana's and Thomas' flight from Dark Castle:
+    - To Do: name of village?
+Details of events?

+*** New Ref Text ***